Gladys Rockmore Davis

 Gladys Rockmore Davis (May 11, 1901 – February 16, 1967) was an American artist who worked in both commercial and fine arts.
 She gave up a career in advertising art to work in creative painting.
 Her work in pastels ranks with her oils, and her chief subjects are children, nudes, and still lifes.
 She also painted ballet dancers, vignettes of liberated Paris, and scenes of Spain.
-An art critic once called Gladys Rockmore Davis "the ten-year wonder of United States art".
+An art critic once called Davis "the ten-year wonder of United States art".
 Her husband Floyd Davis and her son Noel Rockmore were well-known artists as well.

 1901–1921: early life

 Born in New York City, on May 11, 1901, Gladys Rockmore was the daughter of David William Rockmore and Jeanette (Richman) Rockmore.
 Her family lived in New York until Gladys was nine years old.
 Her father, a lawyer and metallurgist, moved the family to Canada shortly after he was suspended from his New York legal practice for 6 months for “inappropriately reflecting on the character of a New York Municipal Court Justice”.
 Gladys and her brother, Julian Rockmore, adapted as her family moved frequently over the next five years within Canada.

-”I spent the following five years getting used to one school, only to find myself moved on to another.
-This successive uprooting did not stop me from giving every moment of my spare time to drawing and painting.
-We finally returned to the United States and landed in San Francisco.”
 Although neither of her parents had any artistic inclinations, they encouraged her and sent her to Saturday classes at the California School of Fine Arts.

-“Of this period, I have fascinating memories of the caverns below the school which were the ruins of the original building destroyed in the great earthquake.
-It was in San Francisco that I first studied from life, and won my first prize.
-After two years, the family moved again and we finally settled in Chicago.
-It was there that I got my real start in the world of art.”